xiasongh/poetry-aws-plugin/README.md

 This is a poetry plugin to help with AWS CodeArtifact authorization by automatically getting the authorization token.

+When installing or publishing packages through poetry and running into a CodeArtifact-related authorization error, the plugin will automatically get the authorization token and retry the command.

 The plugin will try two methods of authorization, in this order:

 1. Use AWS credentials to run `codeartifact.GetAuthorizationToken`.